I’m a loyal guy.

 Upon getting home, I rushed to tell my wife the good news.
 Look honey, I did it!

 What?
-I looked in the mirror, and caught the sight of myself with a funny looking hairdo.
-She was right.
+I looked in the mirror.
+Wife was right.
 In all that excitement, I neglected to pay attention to the one aspect that mattered the most: the quality of the haircut.

 Oh Zack, how could I ever have doubted you?

 So ends my quest for a gay barber.
-Zack is my guy.
+Zack it is.
 And I’m damn proud of it!

 Oh, and if you need a spare gaydar, I got a semi-working one.
 Use it at your own risk.